Schema Format String Syntax

 Schema Format String Length

 The maximum length for a schema format specified via the CLI command cannot be more than 3599 characters long.
+However, the format should be broken into multiple lines using backslash such that each line is less than 1024 characters in length.
 The syntax is shown below.

 <schema_type> schema <schema_name> format <schema_format>